 JCAHO – The Joint Commission on the Accreditation of Healthcare Organizations

 The Back Surgeon – Fiction sometimes is the best way to make problems understandable.

 Author – A few lines about the author

 Open letter to Daniel Shore

 Journal – Abandoned diary of the path leading me to an operation that was unnecessary.

 Odds – We have to have a sense of humor, don’t we?

 The inscription on the CMS Hubert Humphrey Building at Harvard Medical School says, “The moral test of government is how it treats people in the dawn of life, the children, in the twilight of life, the aged, and in the shadows of life, the sick, the needy, and the handicapped.”

 This is a job only part of which can be done by political entities.
 The patient community, as a group, must get the information and resources to protect themselves.
 That information is not collected anywhere by anyone at present.
 It is not merely a matter of asking for records.
-They must be created.
-Although an agency authorized by the government and populated with injured patients with the single agenda of advocating for patients, probably is the first thing that must be created, perhaps something like a state patients board, in order to make any of the rest of this possible.
+We need to collect the information that no one records – outcomes, long and short term.
+A firm devoted to Contact Tracing in a defined area is the only answer I can think of, one that has no ties to medicine or insurance or government – beholden only to patients.